mateuszwujciow/Quadrocopter/README.md

-This project is realised on IT university of Zielona Gora Project Manager:
+This project is realised on IT university of Zielona Gora.
+Main point of this project is learn to work in team using GitHub repository and Asana platform.

+Project Manager:
 - Mateusz Wujciów